 Lonely Planet, Morocco

-I’ve lived in the medieval city of Fez, Morocco, for 14 years.
+I’ve lived in the medieval city of Fez, Morocco, for 15 years.
 My first ever Lonely Planet gig was the small Fez Encounter, sadly now out of print.
 I have subsequently contributed to two Morocco guidebooks, covering the Mediterranean Coast and the Rif, the Atlantic Coast, and the Imperial Cities, the Middle Atlas and the East.
-My latest article on the Fes Festival of Sufi Culture was published here on the Lonely Planet website in October 2018.
+My article on the Fes Festival of Sufi Culture was published here on the Lonely Planet website in October 2018, and my latest article on the Fes Festival of World Sacred Music is published here.
+In September 2019, I’m heading back for more Lonely Planet research in the Middle Atlas region.

 Lonely Planet, Madagascar